MACNICA-CLAVIS-NV/torchvision2trt-samples/README.md

 1. **TensorRT inference with Torch-TensorRT** \([torchvision_torch_tensorrt.ipynb](./torchvision_torch_tensorrt.ipynb)\)
     This notebook shows how to import a pre-trained PyTorch model to TensorRT with [Torch-TensorRT](https://github.com/pytorch/TensorRT).
     ![](./doc/torchvision-torch-tensorrt.svg)
     You need to install Torch-TensorRT in the Docker container separately.
 Please refer to [\"Install Torch-TensorRT\"](#install-torch-tensorrt) for the details.
+    **Jetson Nano/TX1/TX2 are not supported by this notebook.**

 1. **TensorRT Inference with TensorRT API** \([torchvision_trtapi.ipynb](./torchvision_trtapi.ipynb)\)
     This notebook  shows how to import a pre-trained PyTorch model data (weights and bias) with a user-defined network with the TensorRT API.
 This notebook also shows how to use custom layers with the TensorRT API.